Populated places in Ukraine: Other populated places

 In 1995 there was created a special category for mountainous populated places in Ukraine.
 Mountainous status is received by populated places located in mountainous area, have inadequately developed sphere of employment and social services as well as a limited transportation access (low development density of infrastructure or infrastructure is weak).

 Historic types of populated places

 Among historic types of populated places in Ukraine are places like khutir, prysilok, zymivnyk, mistechko, sloboda, horod.
 Collective and/or soviet farms used to be based either on an individual settlement (village) or include several neighboring rural settlements (villages, khutirs, slobodas).

-Ukrainian khutirs were destroyed in 1930s-1940s during the Soviet occupation as part of the fight with individual farming (dekulakization campaign).
+Ukrainian khutirs were destroyed in 1930s–1940s during the Soviet occupation as part of the fight with individual farming (dekulakization campaign).

+Urban-type settlements in Ukraine were a type of populated place in Ukraine from 1925 until 2024, deriving from a Soviet invented term for a populated place with some degree of urbanization or in proximity to an urbanized area.
+In the Constitution of Ukraine urban settlement is mentioned simply as selysche (a settlement), which also adds another ambiguity to the administrative territorial system of Ukraine.
+The term selysche is also used to some smaller populated places, while can be found within other administrative territorial subdivisions.
+Those settlements are implicitly known as rural settlements, while often presented simply as selysches.
+According to the 2001 Ukrainian Census there were 890 urban-type settlements in Ukraine.
+The designation was abolished in late January 2024 as part of the decommunization of Ukraine's settlement classification system.